 * 1970, Mexico City

-The work of Carlos Amorales is principally concerned with language and the impossibility or possibility of communicating through non-recognizable or un-codified forms: sounds, gestures, and symbols.
-He experiments at the limits of image and sign, using different media such as animation, video, film, drawing, installation, performance, and sound.
-His practice engages in various forms of translation, whereby instruments transform into his film’s characters, letters become shapes, and narratives unfold as non-verbal actions.
-Amorales used his Liquid Archive as the basis for many of his explorations – an archive he generated for over ten years starting in 1998, comprised of shapes, lines and nodes instead of words.
-Beyond the Liquid Archive, he has developed other alphabets and systems, which he employs to translate texts that range from museum wall labels to short stories.
-His pieces exist in a world of their own making, parallel to ours, constantly evolving at the same rhythm as their production process.
+In his artistic research, Carlos Amorales is interested mainly in language and the impossibility/possibility of communicating through means that are unrecognizable or not codified: sounds, gestures, and symbols.
+Amorales experiments at the limits between image and sign with an array of platforms: animation, video, film, drawing, installation, performance, and sound.
+His practice is based on different forms of translation: instruments that become characters in his films, letters that become shapes, and narratives unfold as non-verbal actions.
+As the basis for many of his explorations, Amorales has used Liquid Archive: a project composed of shapes, lines and nodes instead of words that he started in 1998 and continued to nourish for over ten years.
+In addition to Liquid Archive, he has developed other alphabets and systems that he uses to translate texts that range from museum labels to short stories.
+The works of Amorales exist in an alternate world of their own making, parallel to ours; constantly evolving at the same rhythm that they are produced.

-Carlos Amorales currently lives and works in Mexico City, Mexico.
+Carlos Amorales lives and works in Mexico City.